wmlele/mina/Readme.md

 ~~~

 ### rvm:wrapper[]
-Creates a rvm wrapper for a given executable
+Creates a rvm wrapper for a given executable.

 This is usually placed in the `:setup` task.